interledger/rfcs/0012-common-ledger-api/0012-common-ledger-api.md

 - Administrator - Full control over all ledger operations.
 - Account owner (for a specific account) - Can perform operations relating to one specific account, such as authorizing debits from or credits to the account, and viewing the account balance.
 - Unauthorized.
 Read-only access to some global ledger data.
+A ledger MUST NOT allow an unauthorized user to make a change that modifies accounts or transfers in any way.

 A ledger MAY define additional authorization levels, especially for functions that extend this API.